lizhineng/tailwindcss-wechat-miniprogram/README.md

-# @lizhineng/tailwindcss-wechat-mini-program
+# @lizhineng/tailwindcss-wechat-miniprogram

-A plugin which helps you using TailwindCSS in WeChat Mini Program.
+A preset which helps you using Tailwind CSS in WeChat Mini Program.

 ## Installation